saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    i.
 Under the **Accounts** section, click **Sign in to Azure**.
 Click **OK** on every pop up window.
 A new window in your browser will open.
 Login using the credentials provided.

 4. Navigate to **src/prompts/chat/skprompt.txt** in the VS Code window of your app.
-Delete any text in the file and paste the following: skprompt.txtCopy
+Delete any text in the file and paste the following:

-The following is a conversation with an AI assistant, who is an expert on answering questions over the given context.
+ "The following is a conversation with an AI assistant, who is an expert on answering questions over the given context.

-Responses should be in a short journalistic style with no more than 80 words.
+Responses should be in a short journalistic style with no more than 80 words."

 5. Navigate to **config.json** file under prompts/chat in the VS Code window of your app.
-Paste the following code in the brackets.
+Delete the code currently present in the brackets and paste the following code in the brackets.

 ```json
 "data_sources": [